PSD Announces 06-17-2024 Meeting of The VT NDCAP Federal Nuclear Waste Policy Committee

 The June 17th FNWP Committee meeting is scheduled to run for 1 hour.
 While priority will be given to FNWP Committee members’ questions, opportunities for some public questions and comments will be available.

-For further information like where to direct questions and teleconference links please see the full press release.
+For further information like where to direct questions and teleconference links please see the full press release or the VT NDCAP webpage.